JakeSteam/blog-programming/_posts/2024-03-16-github-profile-supported-social-links.md

 > You can now add up to 4 links to any social accounts to your user profile, with special support for popular platforms.

-It's a shame GitHub don't seem to be actively adding new platforms, especially with platforms like Kick, TikTok, Pinterest, Discord, Threads etc all completely absent.
+It's a shame GitHub don't seem to be actively adding new platforms, especially with platforms like Kick, TikTok, Pinterest, Discord, Threads etc all completely absent (although Bluesky _was_ added after this article was originally published).
 However, they are adding verified identities such as [ORCID iD](https://github.blog/changelog/2024-03-13-authenticate-orcid-id/) (added 2 days before this article!) to display on your profile:

 |                                                  ORCID settings                                                   |                                                ORCID on profile                                                 |
 | :---------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------: |